 In each TIP update, a large number of candidate transportation projects are proposed to SPC for inclusion in the program.
-These candidate projects come from public input, our members, the region's long range transportation plan, other SPC planning efforts such as Road Safety Audits and corridor studies, as well as other sources such as the PennDOT Twelve Year Program, PennDOT District plans, local capital improvement plans, county comprehensive plans and related studies, etc. The region's planning partners, through regional TIP Workgroup meetings (4 held in each PennDOT District and one regional meeting), screen the new proposals to assure consistency with the long range transportation plan, determine if they advance the long range transportation plan's Regional Vision, Goals, Strategies and performance measures, and whether they satisfy relevant funding program requirements.
+These candidate projects come from public input, our members, the region's long range transportation plan, other SPC planning efforts such as Road Safety Audits and corridor studies, as well as other sources such as the PennDOT Twelve Year Program, PennDOT Transportation Asset Management Plan (TAMP), PennDOT District plans, local capital improvement plans, county comprehensive plans and related studies, etc. The region's planning partners, through District TIP Workgroup meetings (a total of 20 TIP Work Group Meetings were held), screen the new proposals to assure consistency with the long range transportation plan, determine if they advance the long range transportation plan's Regional Vision, Goals, Strategies and performance measures, and whether they satisfy relevant funding program requirements.

-The 2023-2026 TIP was developed in conjunction with the PennDOT Twelve Year Program.
+The 2025-2028 TIP was developed in conjunction with the PennDOT Twelve Year Program.
 Early in the development process, the Pennsylvania State Transportation Commission (STC) developed a web-based public survey mapping tool that allowed the public to place comments and project ideas (grouped by type of project) at specific locations on a map, as well as to rank their top 5 priorities in terms of investment categories.
 The priorities found in SmartMoves and the identified priorities found in the STC survey are consistent with one another (pavement and bridge condition, traffic flow, Interstates and walking).
 SmartMoves also identifies public transportation and bicycling as top regional priorities.
-This survey yielded 686 transportation related issues mapped, with 77 of those issues being already addressed by existing projects for the Southwestern Pennsylvania region.
+This survey yielded 901 transportation related issues mapped, with 22 of those issues being already addressed by existing projects for the Southwestern Pennsylvania region.
 This input identified areas that are in need of routine maintenance; suggestions to remedy operational issues such as traffic signal timing; changes to address larger, non site specific policy issues; and, location specific capital improvements.
 In locations where the transportation issues could be addressed through PennDOT, county or municipal maintenance activities, comments were forwarded to the respective owner of the infrastructure.
-For input related to capital improvement needs, SPC staff evaluated each of the comments, with support from each of the respective PennDOT District TIP Workgroups, for possible projects to include in the TIP.
+For input related to capital improvement needs, SPC staff evaluated each of the comments, with support from each of the respective PennDOT District TIP Workgroup, for possible projects to include in the TIP.

-This program has also utilized the vast amount of input (over 22,600 points of engagement) that was collected during the development of SmartMoves.
+This program has also utilized the vast amount of input that was collected during the development of SmartMoves.
 This input ranged from project specific needs to overall transportation system investment priorities to input at the policy and strategy level.
-Three new projects were added to the 2023-2026 TIP that came from public input.
-An additional 13 projects that came from previous public input were carried over from the (2021-2024) TIP.
+Thirteen new projects were added to the 2025-2028 TIP that came from public input.
+An additional 23 projects that came from previous public input were carried over from the (2023-2026) TIP.
 Roadway and bridge projects are prioritized and recommended for inclusion into the fiscally-constrained program based on a number of factors such as bridge and pavement condition, safety factors and data from the SPC Congestion Management Process, as well as considerations on how well each project advances the long range transportation plan and addresses established performance metrics.
 For a detailed illustration of the TIP development process, refer to Figure 1, the TIP Process Flow Diagram.